 First, be sure to submit your application form to IDEM via certified mail to ensure that it is received by the agency.

-For submittals of the Application for Authorization to Discharge Dredged or Fill Materials to Isolated Wetlands and/or Waters of the State(available on the IDEM Forms page), upon receipt of the application form, IDEM staff will review the form and required enclosures for completeness and accuracy.
+For submittals of the Application for Authorization to Discharge Dredged or Fill Materials to Isolated Wetlands and/or Waters of the State, upon receipt of the application form, IDEM staff will review the form and required enclosures for completeness and accuracy.
 If any deficiencies are noted in your application, IDEM staff will send a Letter of Deficiency (LOD) to both the applicant and agent noted on the application form.
 In the interest of time, IDEM staff may send a LOD email to both the applicant and agent instead of a LOD sent through U.S. Mail.
 Once IDEM has a complete application, the agency has one hundred twenty (120) days to make an agency decision (approval or denial), and is a required 21-day public notice period required as part of the 120 day review.
 Greater than 80% of agency decisions are sent in less than 90 days.

 Is there an opportunity to comment on applications for individual, site-specific Section 401 Water Quality Certification?